 In Java, what’s the difference between an object and a class?

 This kind of question is a test of your knowledge of the terminology associated with object oriented programming.
-Note that this question could just as well be asked in the context of a C++ programmer interview, or any programming position that requires object oriented programming for that matter.
+You should note that this question could just as well be asked in the context of a C++ programmer interview, or any programming position that requires object oriented programming for that matter.

-The terms ‘class’ and ‘object’ are absolutely related to one another, but each term holds its own distinct meaning.
-The term ‘class’ refers to the actual written piece of code in which the class is defined.
-A class is a static piece of code that consists of attributes which don’t change during the execution of a program – like the method definitions within a class.
+The terms ‘class’ and ‘object’ are definitely related to one another, but each term holds its own distinct meaning.
+Let’s start out by explaining what the term “class” means in the context of OOP.
+The term ‘class’ refers to the actual written piece of code which is used to define the behavior of any given class.
+So, a class is a static piece of code that consists of attributes which don’t change during the execution of a program – like the method definitions within a class.

 An object is an instance of a class